 - No medications stop them from working.

-- Once they have been put in, you don’t need to do anything more apart from checking the thread each month after your period to ensure it has not moved out of the correct position.
+- Once put in, you don’t need to do anything more apart from checking the thread each month after your period to ensure it has not moved out of the correct position.

 - The device can be taken out at any time by an appropriately trained doctor or nurse.

 - Your chance of getting pregnant will go back to normal as soon as the copper or hormonal IUD has been taken out.

 - Most users have no vaginal bleeding at all, or a light regular period.